Imagination as a healing tool

 “Imagination is more important than knowledge.
 For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand” - Albert Einstein

-Children shift effortlessly between reality, imagination, daydreaming and playfulness.
-However, as we get older we are constantly told to grow up, to stop daydreaming, which for some, closes off the ability to imagine.
-We shut it down, stop daydreaming and imagining and just get on with the practicalities of reality.
+Children shift effortlessly between reality, imagination, daydreaming and play.
+However, as we get older we are constantly told to grow up, stop daydreaming; which for some, closes off the ability to imagine.
+We shut it down, stop daydreaming and imagining and just get on with the practicalities of life.

-Imagination is the source of all creativity, everything outside of the natural world we live in was first imagined before it became a reality.
+Imagination is the source of all creativity, everything outside of the natural world was first imagined before it became a reality.
 Imagination powers our dreams, warms our hearts and can also be a profoundly powerful tool in healing.

 "Imagination is everything.
 It is the preview of life's coming attractions" - Albert Einstein

 You often hear this in relation to athletes, such as sprinters who visualise and imagine themselves winning a race.
-They play the race over and over in their minds eye.
-They visualise themselves cleanly taking off from the starting blocks then running a strong powerful race ahead of the pack until they see themselves the first to cross the finish line to win the race.
-Its as though if our mind can see us winning the race then our body knows it is possible.
+They imagine the race over and over in their minds eye.
+They visualise themselves cleanly taking off from the starting blocks, running a strong powerful race ahead of the pack and finally as the first to cross the finish line and winning the race.
+It is as if the visualisation communicates to our bodies that winning is possible.

 Research by Fadare et al. (2022) shows that visualising had a significant improvement on sporting performance.
 It is thought that this ability is due to brain plasticity.
 By repeatedly visualising certain actions athletes can rewire neural pathways to improve performance by preparing the body to achieve these actions in reality.

 Research was conducted during the COVID-19 Pandemic ‘using the imagination in response to stress and uncertainty’.
 It was called the Fantastic Reality Ability Measurement (FRAME) Scale (Rubinstein et al. 2023 p.
 1-9).
 FRAME was characterised as “the capacity to use imagination in response to stress or trauma”.
-In other-words the imagination was employed during this time as a tool to cope with the stress of lockdowns, social restrictions etc. FRAME showed strong correlations between complexity of imagination and resiliency.
-It showed control, coping and playfulness vital in cultivating resilience.
+In other words the imagination was employed during this time as a tool to cope with the stress of lockdowns and social restrictions.
+FRAME showed strong correlations between complexity of imagination and resiliency.
+It showed control, coping and playfulness where vital in cultivating resilience.
 It showed that these tools and the imagination were beneficial coping tools that support resiliency during stressful times (Rubinstein et al. 2023 p.
 1-9).

-For those living with chronic illness we see patient’s health improve faster when they focus on health rather than disease.
-Engaging the senses by focusing our attention on the colours, sounds, scents, feelings and emotions that remind us of health; really imagining what it feels like to be healthy and regularly embodying these sensations can all help support improved quality of life and health.
+For those living with chronic illness patient’s health improves faster when they focus on health rather than disease.
+Engaging the senses by focusing our attention on colours, sounds, scents, feelings and emotions that remind us of health; really imagining what it feels like to be healthy and regularly embodying these sensations can all help support improved quality of life and overall health.

 When I was going through aggressive chemotherapy I used to look in the mirror every day and repeat to myself.
 ‘I am totally healthy.
 I am totally healthy’.
-Despite the reality of a very sick, striped back, young 33 year old girl with no eyebrows or hair, looking back at me.
-Through this shift in mind set I started to manifest wellness, something I continue to practice.
+Despite the reality of a very sick, 33 year old girl with no eyebrows or hair, looking back at me.
+Through this shift in mindset I started to manifest wellness, something I continue to practice today.
 Initially I was very fearful of the inevitable chemotherapy sessions.
 So, instead of going into my sessions with the mindset that it was toxic and would hurt me.
 I shifted the narrative and engaged my imagination.
 I would imagine the chemotherapy flowing through my body as a healing gold light that was going to clear away any remaining cancer cells and keep me well.
-This not only served to calm my nerves but also enabled me the space to endure the ups and downs that lay ahead of me during that time.
+This not only served to calm my nerves but also enabled me the space to endure the ups and downs that lay ahead of me.

 Beware though, the imagination has its own duality that we must remain conscious of, as Deepak Chopra so elegantly put it......